 The 1975 Helsinki Accords, also called the Helsinki Final Act, reduced tension between the United States and the USSR.
 It also included both civil and human rights clauses for Soviet citizens.
 However, watchdog groups are concerned that the Russian government continues to violate civil rights, particularly the rights of LGBTQ+ citizens.

 Now that you know about your civil rights, learn more about global human rights or rights-based ethics.
+Then, explore what natural rights are.
 You can also check out a thoughtful look at how Martin Luther King, Jr. and his vision changed the world, and find opportunities to support populations around the world.